quchen/articles/fbut.md

 Short version: use spaces.

 Long version: You can write valid Haskell with spaces, tabs, or anything in between.
 The between part is a pain in the ass, but you can make only-tab-indented code work.
-So why shouldn't do that?
+So why shouldn't you do that?

 1. If you were referred to this document, you're most likely a beginner.
 Beginners make *lots* of mistakes with tabs and are surprised why their code breaks and annoy others with this on IRC.
 Don't be one of those guys.